realtimeprojects/ExploreSpecFlow/README.md

-== Explore SpecFlow
+# Explore SpecFlow

-This is a small Demo Solution on how to work with SpecFlow generating MSTest test cases from feature files.
+This is a small Visual Studio demo solution on how to work with SpecFlow generating MSTest test cases from feature files.

 The project contains a small simple calculator which is tested